Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 ## Introduction

-This guide will cover how to get the current quotes for any token pair on Uniswap.
+This guide will cover how to get the current quotes for any token pair on the Uniswap protocol.
 It is based on the [Quoting code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/quoting), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
-To run this example, check out the guide's README and follow the setup instructions.
+To run this example, check out the examples's [README](https://github.com/Uniswap/examples/blob/main/v3-sdk/minting-position/README.md) and follow the setup instructions.

 :::info